appt-org/accessibility-code-examples/Techniques/input-motion.md

 On iOS, it is common to use the [`motionEnded`](https://developer.apple.com/documentation/uikit/uiresponder/1621090-motionended) method to detect motion.

 A motion event should not be the only way to trigger actions.
-Make sure to add a second way, such as a button, to trigger the same action.
+Make sure to provide a second way, such as a button, to trigger the same action.

 ```swift
 import UIKit